-Costs of divided attention during encoding to memory are manifold (Castel & Craik, 2003; Craik, Govoni, Naveh-Benjamin, & Anderson, 1996; Naveh-Benjamin, Craik, Perretta, & Tonev, 2000), but the effect of divided attention on memory for important or valuable information, specifically, remains unclear.
-Does a student's exam performance hinge on a neighbor's radio preferences or the insatiable pull of a messaging app during studying?
-Or can learners mitigate divided-attention effects by selectively focusing on the most important information, even if some of the less important is lost?
-The cognitive demands of strategically allocating one's attention may be better met in settings conducive to devoted focus, such as a quiet library.
+Costs of divided attention during encoding to memory are plentiful (Castel & Craik, 2003; Craik, Govoni, Naveh-Benjamin, & Anderson, 1996; Naveh-Benjamin, Craik, Perretta, & Tonev, 2000), but the effect on memory for important or valuable information, specifically, remains unclear.
+Is a student's exam performance at the mercy of a neighbor's radio preferences or the insatiable pull of a messaging app during studying?
+Or can learners mitigate divided attention effects by selectively focusing on the most important information, even if some of the less important is lost?
+The cognitive demands of strategically allocating one's attention may be better met by settings conducive to devoted focus, like a quiet library.
 On the other hand, distractions may be less perilous if the learner is cognizant of the potential cost of distraction.